StevenZhang0116/motifs/README.md

 ```

 ### W-only standardized structural comparison

+**Code and literature status.** `structural_timescale_curve` is a
+**package-defined helper**, not a time-constant formula claimed by Hu et al.
+It uses the paper's resolvent viewpoint to compare adjacency matrices at the
+same chosen fraction of their spectral threshold when physical units are not
+available.

 When the physical recurrent scale and node time are unknown, an absolute time
 in seconds cannot be recovered.
 For a **nonnegative** matrix, the package can